Wellington's Disability Inclusion and Access Plan - Have Your Say

 - Strengthen Council’s understanding of community access needs through consultation and engagement

-The draft Disability Inclusion and Access Plan is based on early targeted consultation and information gathering to make sure it reflects the needs and priorities of people with lived experience.
+The draft Disability Inclusion and Access Plan was based on early targeted consultation and information gathering to make sure it reflects the needs and priorities of people with lived experience.

 - People living with disability